MaZhiyu1/LinkedIn-Auto-Connect/README.md

 - Use any image editor (Paint, GIMP, Photoshop)
 - Fill with LinkedIn blue (#0077B5)
-- Add white "LA" text or simple design
+- Add white "LN" text or simple design
 - Save as PNG

 **Or use placeholder icons:**